 The Grant Application Form and all required attachments is due by the end of March of each year.
 Any applications submitted via a different method, not using the required form, or incomplete will not be considered.

 Step Three – Site Visits

-Impact Las Vegas Grant Review Committees will review all grant applications and will select finalists from each of the focus areas.
+Impact Las Vegas Grant Review Committees will review all grant applications and will select semi-finalists.
 Committee members will then contact the semi-finalist organizations to schedule a site visit to occur sometime around mid-May.
 Organizations not selected as semi-finalist candidates will also be notified of their status during this time period.

 The objective of the site visits is to complete a general due diligence review and to investigate and resolve any remaining questions regarding the organization or the proposed program or project.
 We anticipate that a site visit will take approximately 60 minutes of dedicated time and we request the participation of the executive director, the project/program manager, a board member and a financial representative.
 A schedule and agenda will be suggested prior to the visit.